Schema and Statement Evolution with Confluent Cloud for Apache Flink

 Statements and schema evolution

-When following the practices in the previous section, statements won’t fail when fields are added or optional fields are removed from its source tables, but these new fields aren’t picked up or forwarded to the sink tables.
-They are ignored by any previously created statements, and the *-operators are not evaluated dynamically when the schema changes.
+When you follow the practices in the previous section, statements don’t fail when you add fields or remove optional fields from their source tables, but existing statements don’t pick up or forward these new fields to the sink tables.
+Previously created statements ignore the new fields, and Flink doesn’t evaluate the *-operators dynamically when the schema changes.

 Note

-If you’re interested in to providing feedback about configuring statements to pick up schema changes of sources tables dynamically, reach out to Confluent Support or your account manager.
+If you’re interested in providing feedback about configuring statements to pick up schema changes of source tables dynamically, reach out to Confluent Support or your account manager.

 Query evolution

 As stated previously, the query in a statement is immutable.
-But you may encounter situations in which you want to change the logic of a long-running statement:
+But you might encounter situations in which you want to change the logic of a long-running statement:

-• You may have to fix a bug in your query.
-For example, you may have to handle an arithmetic error that occurs only when the statement has already existed for a long time by adding another branch in a CASE clause.
+• You might have to fix a bug in your query.
+For example, you might have to handle an arithmetic error that occurs only when the statement has already existed for a long time by adding another branch in a CASE clause.

-• You may want to evolve the logic of your statement.
+• You might want to evolve the logic of your statement.

-• You want your statement to pick up configuration updates to any of the catalog objects that it references, like tables or functions.
+• You want your statement to pick up configuration updates to any of the catalog objects that it references, such as tables or functions.

-The general strategy for query evolution is to replace the existing statement and the corresponding tables it maintains with a new statement and new tables, as shown in the following steps:
+If you are using statements directly, for example, for exploratory queries or cases where materialized tables do not apply, you can evolve queries manually.
+The general strategy is to replace the existing statement and the corresponding tables it maintains with a new statement and new tables, as shown in the following steps:

 1. Use CREATE TABLE ...
 AS ... to create a new version of the table, orders_with_customers_v2.

-2. Wait until the new statement has caught up with latest messages of its source tables, which means that the “Messages Behind” metric is close to zero.
-Note that Confluent Cloud Autopilot automatically configures the statement to catch up as quickly as the compute resources provided by the assigned compute pool allow.
+2. Wait until the new statement has caught up with the latest messages of its source tables, which means that the “Messages Behind” metric is close to zero.
+Confluent Cloud Autopilot automatically configures the statement to catch up as quickly as the compute resources of the assigned compute pool allow.

 3. Migrate all consumers to the new tables.
 The best way to find all downstream consumers of a table topic in Confluent Cloud is to use Stream Lineage.